JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 > `transform`).
 In this example we also implement an **accessor function**, called
 > `feature_importance`, returning the absolute values of the linear coefficients.
 The
 > ridge regressor has a target variable and `predict` makes literal predictions of the
-> target (rather than, say, probablistic predictions); this behaviour is flagged by the
+> target (rather than, say, probabilistic predictions); this behavior is flagged by the
 > `predict_proxy` model trait.
 Other traits articulate the model's training data type
 > requirements and the input/output type of `predict`.